KhurramArshad/KhurramArshad/README.md

 ### Hi there 👋
+I’m a Mathematics & ML,DL Masters of 2005 batch.
+I come with an extensive experience of working with different technologies including Web Development, Data Science, Machine Learning and Deep Learning.
 <!--
 **KhurramArshad/KhurramArshad** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.